imatiach/Propino/README.md

 2. Set the output directory for both debug and release to ide/qt-creator-build
 3. Switch to release mode (lower left hand corner of QtCreator)
 4. In the Mode Selector (the side bar) got to Projects->Build Steps and override Make with:
-5. C:\Qt\Tools\QtCreator\bin\jom.exe - This will speed up buidling by the number of cores you have.
+     C:\Qt\Tools\QtCreator\bin\jom.exe - This will speed up buidling by the number of cores you have
+6. Click the run icon

 Other steps... (in the future these steps will not be needed)